huggingface/optimum-habana/examples/stable-diffusion/README.md

 > The access to FLUX.1-dev model requires agreeing to its terms and conditions at [HuggingFace model page](https://huggingface.co/black-forest-labs/FLUX.1-dev),
 > and then authenticating using your HF token via `huggingface-cli login`.

 This model can also be quantized with some ops running in FP8 precision.
-Before quantization, run stats collection using measure mode by setting runtime variable `QUANT_CONFIG=quantization/flux/measure_config.json` and `--quant_mode measure`.
+Before quantization, run stats collection once using measure mode by setting runtime variable `QUANT_CONFIG=quantization/flux/measure_config.json` and `--quant_mode measure`.
 After stats collection, you can run
 FLUX in quantization mode by setting runtime variable `QUANT_CONFIG=quantization/flux/quantize_config.json` and `--quant_mode quantize`.

+> [!NOTE]
+> If you are running Flux Gaudi pipeline as a service, run quantization mode only once and pipeline in memory will be quantized to use FP8 precision.
+> Running quantization mode multiple times on the same pipeline object may cause errors.

 To run with FLUX.1-schnell model, a distilled version of FLUX.1 (which is not gated), use `--model_name_or_path black-forest-labs/FLUX.1-schnell`.